nagadevops/java/README.md

 # java
 java project
-hi this is java project in dev1 branch
+hi this is java code by master